Prince Abdul Mateen of Brunei: Military career

 On 30 June 2019, the Sultan presented Prince Mateen with honorary membership in the Special Forces Regiment as part of the celebrations honoring the 58th anniversary of the Royal Brunei Armed Forces.
 That same year, he completed the Basic Airborne Static Line and Basic Military Freefall training which qualifies him to perform jumps from aircraft and he underwent Aviation Physiology Training at Singapore Aeromedical Centre.

 On 20 May 2021, Prince Mateen was promoted to the rank of Major in the RBAF.
 Later that year, Prince Mateen underwent the All Arms Commando Course at the Commando Training Centre Royal Marines in the United Kingdom for eleven weeks from September to December and was one of the top ten in the course.
 He received his Green Beret at the graduation ceremony on 4 December 2021 which was presented by his father, Sultan Hassanal Bolkiah.

 On 23 September 2022, Prince Mateen was awarded the Parachute Badge with Wings at RAF Brize Norton after completing the Basic Parachute Course.
 The RAF reported that he had spent the previous two weeks training alongside 64 other new parachutists.

+From 13 to 14 March 2023, Prince Mateen took part in a comprehensive tour of the Coronado, California-based Naval Special Warfare (NSW) commands.
+He met with members of NSW and Rear Admiral Keith B. Davids, chief of Navy Special Warfare Command, to talk about potential areas of future cooperation.

 From September 2024 to July 2025, Prince Mateen completed the Advanced Command and Staff Course at the Defence Academy of the United Kingdom.
-On July 18th, the Sultan attended his graduation ceremony and presented him with the Pass Staff College Certificate and the Cormorant Pin, which is awarded to international course members.
+On July 18, the Sultan attended his graduation ceremony and presented him with the Pass Staff College Certificate and the Cormorant Pin, which is awarded to international course members.
 On 6 November 2025, Prince Mateen was promoted to the rank of Lieutenant Colonel in the RBAF.